 This method is used to repair damaged and lifted lands.
 The lifted lands are repaired with dry film epoxy.
 They are re-bonded to the circuit board surface using a bonding press or bonding iron.

-It is essential that the board surface be extremely smooth and flat.
-If the base board is damaged see appropriate procedure.
+Caution: It is essential that the board surface be extremely smooth and flat.
+If the baseboard is damaged, see the appropriate procedure.

 Minimum Skill Level - Advanced